When We Say Promote Safety, What Are We Actually Promoting

 - More care for editing, design, and professionalism will be taken with newsletters than with other forms of communication; and

-- Other forms of safety communication (meetings, emails, etc.) are generally not of the same quality, high-level information focus, and company wide distribution as are newsletters.
+- Other forms of safety communication (meetings, emails, etc.) are generally not of the same quality, high-level information focus, and company-wide distribution as newsletters.

 The best practices for creating newsletters are: